 The Dakshineshwar Temple was established by Rani Rashmoni battling many odds, and it served an important role behind many historical events.
 This temple brought together another two iconic figures, Sri Ramakrishna and Swami Vivekananda and played a vital role that led to the formation of the Ramakrishna Mission.

 The grandeur of the place still holds and you simply cannot leave Kolkata without visiting the temple at least once.
+Indeed this is one of the top 10 places to visit in Kolkata

 - Location: Dakshineshwar, Kolkata